Skip to Content

 Three credit cards X $1000 each = $3000

-You also have $55,000 in student loans to be paid off and a private loan that you took out (to fund a dream destination vacation to the Bahamas) for $15,000.
+You also have $55,000 in student loan debt to pay off, plus a private loan you took out (to fund a dream vacation to the Bahamas) for $15,000.
 That’s another $70,000 in outstanding loans.

 Each month, you’ll have to pay out a certain percentage (according to the minimum payment requirements and the APR subject to the specific loan) of the amount owed to each lender.
 So, you might have to pay out $100 to American Express, $100 to Visa, and $100 to MasterCard.
-Then, you also have to pay $200 towards your student loan and another $100 towards your private loan.
+You also have to pay $200 toward your student loan and $100 toward your private loan.

 Altogether, these payments come out to $600 per month.
 The payments are deducted from your overall balance, and this continues until you’ve paid off the entire debt amount.
 Now, here’s how it works when you introduce a debt consolidation loan into the picture.